kmac/agl/README.md

 agl "some longer string"
 ```

-Using 'vim' instead of 'less'
+Using vim instead of less
 -----------------------------

-If the script is named 'agv' it will use 'vim' instead of 'less' to open the file results.
+If the script is named 'agv' it will use vim instead of less to open the file results.

-The intended way to use this is to create a symlink from agl to agv:
+The intended way to use this feature is to create a symlink from agl to agv:
 ```
 % ln -s agl agv
 ```